pact-foundation/docs.pact.io/website/docs/users/case_studies/case_study_m1finance.md

 <p style={{textAlign:"center"}}><img src="/img/case_studies/m1/m1-finance-arch-2021-08-20.png" alt="M1 Arch" width="500" /></p>

-Network diagram of M1’s microservices architecture (generated via Pactflow on August 20, 2021)
+Network diagram of M1’s microservices architecture (generated via PactFlow on August 20, 2021)

 ### Bringing the team on the journey

 While now a popular method of testing within complex microservices and API environments, contract testing does require a shift in mindset and process for teams taking it on board.

-The exercise of building out the prototype was an important step to not only demonstrate the value of contract testing but the use of Pactflow as the best means for M1 Finance to apply contract testing.
+The exercise of building out the prototype was an important step to not only demonstrate the value of contract testing but the use of PactFlow as the best means for M1 Finance to apply contract testing.

-Bedford found that his colleagues working on the API / front end side of the product grasped the benefits of contract testing with Pactflow easily.
+Bedford found that his colleagues working on the API / front end side of the product grasped the benefits of contract testing with PactFlow easily.

 Other parts of the broader team came with questions such as how contract testing differs from from Swagger (OpenAPI Specification) and why not focus more on end-to-end integration testing

-The case for contract testing was simple: rather than generating a bulk of ineffective and expensive-to-maintain tests, contract testing with Pactflow saves time and gives a greater level of confidence
+The case for contract testing was simple: rather than generating a bulk of ineffective and expensive-to-maintain tests, contract testing with PactFlow saves time and gives a greater level of confidence

 ### Great results with contract testing: two use cases

-Contract testing with Pactflow is alive and well at M1 Finance, giving many teams more mental freedom.
+Contract testing with PactFlow is alive and well at M1 Finance, giving many teams more mental freedom.
 Rather than having to worry about potential issues in advance, or having the entire system top of mind, engineers and product teams can focus on the task at hand, knowing that if there are problems they'll be caught.

 Bedford shared two recent use cases with us that demonstrate how much they have achieved in a short period of time.